 Two of the grants, which are referred to as recoverable cash advance grants, or RCAs, include a potential obligation to repay the amount received under the grants.
-Under the RCAs, the Walloon Region will provide us with up to €22.4 million for our research and development programs for EOS-850 and EOS-848.
-During the six months ended [June 30], 2020, we received €7.0 million under the EOS-850 grant and €1.8 million under the EOS-448 grant.
+Under the RCAs, the Walloon Region will provide us with up to ε 22.4 million for our research and development programs for EOS-850 and EOS-848.
+During the nine months ended September 30, 2020, we received ε 7.0 million under the EOS-850 grant and ε 2.2 million under the EOS-448 grant.